 See this link for more information and further reading.

-I think that MCMC and bootstrapping are a bit out of our reach for this workshop so let’s have a quick go at likelihood ratio tests using anova().
+.
 With large sample sizes, p-values based on the likelihood ratio are generally considered okay.
-NOTE: With small sample sizes, you might want to look into deriving p-values using the Kenward-Roger or Satterthwaite approximations (for REML models).
-Check out the pbkrtest package.
+NOTE: With small sample sizes, you might want to look into deriving p-values using the Kenward-Roger or Satterthwaite approximations (for REML

-Fit the models, a full model and a reduced model in which we dropped our fixed effect (bodyLength2):
+Fit the models, a full model and a reduced model in which we dropped our fixed effect (bodyLength2

 full.lmer <- lmer(testScore ~ bodyLength2 + (1|mountainRange) + (1|sample),